kintatlay/Adidas_Clone-System_Design_Scaling_Project/README.md

 **Note: I did not build the front-end.
 I only take the front-end and scale the backend for practice.**

+## Project Purpose

+The purpose of this project is to learn how to design a backend architectural system to stress test the web load.
+This involves learning to select multiple database management systems and determine which database system is a better fit for this type of e-commerce website.
+Then I have to build HTTP request methods and connect them to the databases.
+After benchmarking and finalize database system choice, I will host the website to multiple virtual machines and using Nginx as HTTP load balancer.
+I will use tools like New Relic, K6, and AWS cloudwatch to identify bottlenecks and G-zip and caching technique to optimize performance.

 ## Step 1 - Database Selection

 I used this video to get an idea on which database to select: https://www.youtube.com/watch?v=v5e_PasMdXc&feature=emb_logo